 Aagaard was vice president of operations and engineering, Olympics, NBC Sports (1985-88), for the 1988 Olympic Summer Games in Seoul.
 He also served as vice president of operations, NBC Sports (1981-85) responsible for operations in NBC’s coverage of Super Bowls, World Series, Wimbledon, French Open Tennis, Golf, NCAA Basketball, NFL Live Studio, Weekend Update Studio and Sportsworld.
 Aagaard was operations producer and manager of sports operations (1979-81) for NBC Sports, broadcast operations manager (1977-79) for the NBC Television Network and operations director (1969-77) for the NBC Chicago affiliate, WMAQ-TV.

-He is past Chairman of Sports Video Group (SVG) and now serves as Chairman of SVG Sports Broadcasting Hall of Fame as well as Chairman of the SVG Broadcasting Fund, a Fund that benefits those in need in the sports broadcasting business.
+Aagaard is past Chairman of Sports Video Group (SVG) and now serves as Chairman of SVG Sports Broadcasting Hall of Fame as well as Chairman of the SVG Broadcasting Fund, a Fund that benefits those in need in the sports broadcasting business.
+He was inducted into the SVG Sports Broadcasting Hall of Fame in December 2014.
 Aagaard graduated from the University of Iowa in 1969 with a degree in radio, television and film and serves on the advisory board for the School of Journalism of University of Iowa.
 He lives in Closter, N.J., with his wife, Emerald Chin, and daughter, Alexandra, and has four sons.